MelanieMessih/Bachelorproject/README.md

 using Pkg, CSV, DataFrames, PyCall, Conda, ScikitLearn, Statistics, Plots, Tables, Plots.PlotMeasures, LightXML, LinearAlgebra, ProgressBars, OrderedCollections, Base.Filesystem
 ```

-Other packages are installed using pyimport from PyCall.
-For this, Java needs to be installed (https://www.java.com/en/download/manual.jsp).
+To calculate molecular fingerprints, Java needs to be installed (https://www.java.com/en/download/manual.jsp).
+Other packages needed are installed using pyimport from PyCall.

 The following list describes the folder structure that can be found on this page.
 - **Bachelorproject**: all of the files in this folder should be included in the main directory when running the code.